Creating a text template

 - Compose the template text

-Enter the main text of the template on the front tab.
+Enter the main text of the template on the front tab. - Write or paste a text from the clipboard by clicking (Ctrl+V).
+(Ctrl+V).

-Note: The icon becomes active as soon as the cursor flashes in the text field and there is text in the clipboard. - Click on
+Note: The icon becomes active as soon as the cursor flashes in the text field and there is text in the clipboard.

 - Format the text using the tools in the toolbar.